Delphinep26/ValidateJSONMessages/README.md

 4. Msg type is one of the following (0000,83,84)
 5. Messages that pass all validations should be placed in a corresponding list (list per type)
 6. Messages that do not pass the validation (or fail for any reason) should be placed in a separate list with the failure reason (text)

+ Run Solution :
+ 1. Install requirements.txt
+ 2. Run validate_JSON_messages.py
+ 3. Enter filename and ENTER
+ 4. The 2 outpout files will be created in the current folder